JetBrains/kotlin-web-site/docs/reference/null-safety.md

 a = null // compilation error
 ```

-To allow nulls, we can declare a variable as nullable string, written String?:
+To allow nulls, we can declare a variable as nullable string, written `String?`:

 ``` kotlin
 var b: String? = "abc"
 b = null // ok
 ```

-Now, if you call a method on a, it's guaranteed not to cause an NPE, so you can safely say
+Now, if you call a method on `a`, it's guaranteed not to cause an NPE, so you can safely say

 ``` kotlin
 val l = a.length()
 ```

-But if you want to call the same method on b, that would not be safe, and the compiler reports an error:
+But if you want to call the same method on `b`, that would not be safe, and the compiler reports an error:

 ``` kotlin
 val l = b.length() // error: variable 'b' can be null